-The odds for the 2021 Wimbledon tournament are now available.
-The odds for the Men's and Women's singles are below.
-The odds were last updated on February 12, 2021:
+The Wimbledon tennis odds are now available.
+The Wimbledon betting odds for the Men's and Women's singles are below.
+The odds were last updated on July 6, 2021:

 Each of the five events boasts plenty of opportunities to place a wager, with both gentlemen’s and ladies singles divisions having 128 players each, and gentlemen’s and ladies doubles boasting 64 teams.
 Mixed doubles only have 48 teams in total.